codeimpossible/codeimpossible.github.com/_posts/2011-11-13-Notepad-it-s-time-we-saw-other-editors.md

 The good news is that SublimeText is licensed on a per-user basis, not per-machine.
 This means you can install your licensed copy of SublimeText on as many machines as you like.
 Also, SublimeText uses a hosted version of Python v2.6.5, so you can build some pretty awesome plugins.
 I'll have a post soon on how to build a pretty sweet plugin in a few days.

 SublimeText has an awesome set of features.
-I've pointed out a few of my favorites in the screenshot below but there are others that deserve a mention.&nbsp;
+I've pointed out a few of my favorites in the screenshot below but there are others that deserve a mention.

 ![][2]